jokeyharler/NAL-assignment/README.md

 This server requires [Node.js](https://nodejs.org/) v10+ and [Typescript](https://www.typescriptlang.org/) v4+ to run.

+Make sure you have installed MongoDB on your local machine

 Install the dependencies and devDependencies and start the server.

 ```sh